aiidalab/aiidalab-qe/README.md

   1. Create a tagged release with bumped version and push it to the repository.
   2. Trigger a GitHub actions workflow that creates a GitHub release.

+For more details of the releases plan and management, please go to [the wiki](https://github.com/aiidalab/aiidalab-qe/wiki/Releases-management).

 Additional notes:

   - Use the `--dry` option to preview the release change.